harika2625/Mission-03/README.md

 # Mission-03
-Mock Job Interview application using AI
+Mock Job Interview application using Google Gemini AI.
+The AI acts as a job interviewer for the job the user specified.
+It should ask a series of questions to the user, and can adjust its response based on the answers.

 ### Prerequisites
 The project utilises the following: